top of page

 Windy Life, Grounded Feet

-As we make our way through November the days grow shorter and colder, nature telling us to slow down and to go inward.
-However, pop culture and the hustle and bustle of 2025 along with the holiday season send a completely different message to our hearts and minds.
-Do more.
-Be more.
-Buy More.
-Expect more.
-Push more.
-More and more and more.
-The winds of autumn begin to pick up causing a natural environment that begins to resemble the inner workings of our minds during this time.
-It almost begins to feel impossible to find stable ground when the calendar begins to fill our shortened day time hours and there's always another added task or event.
-That's why it becomes more than self-care, more than a tool in the "toolbox" to understand how to ground yourself in the winds of life when they begin to pick up.
+As we make our way through November, the days grow shorter and colder.
+Nature tells us to slow down and go inward.
+However, pop culture and the hustle and bustle of 2025, along with the holiday season, send a completely different message to our hearts and minds.
+We are urged to do more, be more, buy more, expect more, and push more.
+The winds of autumn begin to pick up, creating an environment that resembles the inner workings of our minds during this time.
+It can feel impossible to find stable ground when the calendar fills our shortened daytime hours with endless tasks and events.
+This is why grounding ourselves becomes more than just self-care; it is essential for navigating the winds of life.

-When moving through your asana practice, think about the bottoms of the feet.
-Press firmly into all four corners of the feet.
-Feel into all ten toes.
-When on hands and knees press firmly into the palms, fingertips, knees and tops of the feet.
-Bring your awareness to having a long light spine but a solid lower half drawing the inner thighs together while in standing poses.
-Move slow and with intention.
+As you move through your asana practice, focus on the bottoms of your feet.
+Press firmly into all four corners of your feet.
+Feel all ten toes.
+When on hands and knees, press firmly into your palms, fingertips, knees, and tops of your feet.
+Maintain a long, light spine while keeping a solid lower half.
+Draw your inner thighs together in standing poses.
+Move slowly and with intention.

 2. Meditation

-With the eyes closed visualize the thoughts and images spinning about within the mind as if they were snowflakes in a snowglobe.
-On the inhale, the thoughts are floating and spinning around.
-With the exhale, visualize the snowflakes falling and settling on the bottom of the globe.
-With each inhale and exhale begin to visualize more space between the flakes as more and more thoughts settle on the ground.
-Creating a white solid foundation in the globe and a quiet silence in the mind and a grounding feeling in the breath and body.
+Meditation can help calm the mind.
+Close your eyes and visualize your thoughts and images spinning like snowflakes in a snow globe.
+As you inhale, imagine the thoughts floating and spinning around.
+With each exhale, visualize the snowflakes settling at the bottom of the globe.
+As you continue to breathe, create more space between the flakes, allowing for a solid foundation in the globe and a quiet mind.

 3. Breathwork